lxtGH/DenseWorld-1M/README.md

 ### To Do List

-We are cleaning the dataset and decide to opensource the dataset before the end of July.
+We are cleaning the dataset and the open-source procedure is also still under review process.

+We will opensource the dataset before the end of July.

 - [ ] Release training code for different model.
 - [ ] Release dataset